kyaaan/pexam1/README.md

 ## Installation

 This program is compatible with Windows and Linux.
-It is important to clone the entirety of the repository as the contents for the menu is located at the POS.data file
+It is important to clone the entirety of the repository as the contents for the menu is located at the POS.data file.

 ### Windows